Qussai-BME/Biomedical-Engineering-The-Intelligent-Bridge-Between-Innovation-and-Healthcare-/README.md

 # Biomedical-Engineering-The-Intelligent-Bridge-Between-Innovation-and-Healthcare-
-AI applications in Biomedical Engineering: enhancing medical devices, prosthetics, diagnostics, and healthcare technology.
+# AI in Biomedical Engineering
+This repository showcases research and resources on how Artificial Intelligence enhances:

+- Medical devices and robotics
+- Prosthetics and assistive technologies
+- Diagnostics and predictive models
+- Healthcare data analysis